 Indicative budget: EUR 0.17 million from the 2018 budget

-6. Subscription fee: World RePORT international health research database

-An annual subscription to the international health research database World RePORT will allow any health research stakeholder from any country in the World to freely access this interactive open-access database that maps geographically the health research projects supported by the largest funding organizations such as Bill & Melinda Gates Foundation (BMGF), National Institutes of Health (NIH), Canadian Institutes of Health Research (CIHR), Canadian Institutes of Health Research (CIHR), European Commission (EC), European & Developing Countries Clinical Trials Partnership (EDCTP), Institut National de la Santé et de la Recherche Médicale (INSERM), Max-Planck-Gesellschaft (MPG), Medical Research Council (MRC), Institut Pasteur, Swedish International Development Cooperation Agency (Sida), Swedish Research Council (SRC) and Wellcome Trust.
-It will also provide increased visibility for European research, as well as contributing to the implementation of the Union’s strategy for international cooperation in research and innovation, in particular on information gathering.

-Type of Action: Subscription

-Indicative timetable: 2018 and 2019

-Indicative budget: EUR 0.20 million from the 2018 budget and EUR 0.20 million from the 2019 budget

 7. Mobilisation of research funds in case of Public Health Emergencies

 In case of a public health emergency (such as a Public Health Emergency of International Concern (PHEIC) according to the World Health Organization, a public health emergency under Decision 1082/2013/EU or under applicable national frameworks and regulations), research grants may be awarded in line with specific provisions of the Financial Regulation&, that allow the awarding of grants without call for proposals in exceptional and duly substantiated emergencies.
 At that time, the Participant Portal will open a dedicated section where research applications can be received.
 This will be communicated to the National Contact Points.